4 Advantages of Working for A Temp Agency

-As of recently I left my full time job for Bon Appetit (assigned at William Jessup University) to work for a temp agency called Acrobat Outsourcing.
+As of recently, I left my full time job at Bon Appetit (assigned at William Jessup University) to work for a temp agency called Acrobat Outsourcing.
 The reason I quit was because I was driving thirty minutes to and from work.
-I drive an SUV now, so you can imagine the gas the car was needed.
+I drive an SUV now, so you can imagine the gas the car needed.
 It damn near drunk forty dollars every three days.

-My social media is improving as well.
-I’m able now to read actual articles online and in magazines.
+My social media skills are improving since I’ve made the switch.
+This is because I’m now able to read articles online and in magazines.
 When you read more, the more interesting topics you can come up with.
 With more interesting topics, I’m able to have more interesting conversations on Facebook and Twitter.
-Not to mention, I’m able to interact with more people now.
-The more interaction I have, the more my social media will improve my traffic and book sales.
+Not to mention, I’m able to interact with more people also.
+The more interactions I have, the more my social media connections will help to improve my traffic and book sales.

-I’m also eating better too.
-No more eating junk in a hurry.
-No more eating once a day.
-All of which I’ve been doing to save time and money.
-Now I’m not rich by any means.
-But because of my time, I could spend time cooking food!
+Switching to a temp agency mean I’m also eating better.
+No more eating junk in a hurry and no more eating only once a day.
+All of which I was doing to save time and money.
+Now, I’m not rich by any means, but because of my extra time, I can spend time cooking good food!
 I mean like veggies, pasta, and lean meat.

 I’m back to working out three times a week now.
-My goal is to workout five to ten times–two days off and working out once or twice a day.
-Not trying to get ripped or strong, I just want my head to stay focus.
-I’ve noticed the more I workout, the more focus I am, the more productive I am.
+My goal is to workout five to ten times about once or twice a day, with two days off.
+I’m not trying to not trying to get ripped or strong, I just want my head to stay focused.
+I’ve noticed the more that I workout, the more focused and productive I am.

 All the above is part of my post-prison plan to do what really matters to me.
 I want to do things that make me happy.
 I want to feel good when I wake up and start working.
 This, to me, is proof that I’m on my way to achieving it, but I know I still have a long way to go.